jts307/MazeProject1/README.md

 - Makefile

 ### Compiling
-To compile, cd into the project-maze-challenge-we_free directory, type `make` into the terminal and press enter.
+To compile, cd into the source code directory, type `make` into the terminal and press enter.

 To clean the directory, type `make clean` into the terminal and press enter.